rachsmithcodes/rachsmith.com/src/content/notes/when-making-an-obsidian-note.md

 ---
 title: Use command+o to make new notes in Obsidian
 slug: when-making-an-obsidian-note
-added: 2022-11-02 05:45
+added: 2022-11-01T19:45:00.000Z
-updated: 2022-11-02 05:45
+updated: 2022-11-01T19:45:00.000Z
-tags: [obsidian]
+excerpt: >-
-excerpt: This is the command to open the "quick switcher" find and open an existing file, and also provides the option to create a new file if you don't want to select an existing one.
+  This is the command to open the "quick switcher" find and open an existing file, and also provides the option to create a new file if you don't want to select an existing one.
 publish: true
+tags:
+  - obsidian
 ---

 Like most apps, you can create a new file in [Obsidian](https://obsidian.md/) by using the `command+n` keyboard shortcut.